Spending Guidelines and Reimbursement Policies

 Allowable Business Expenses

-The following Main Campus policy is an addendum to University policies, Business Travel and Entertainment (FA 112) and Expense Reimbursement Policy (FA 111), which can both be found on the Officer of the Financial Officer’s (OCFO) website (new window).
+The following Main Campus policy is an addendum to University policies, Business Travel and Entertainment (FA 550), which can be found on the Officer of the Financial Officer’s (OCFO) website (new window).
 Please ensure that you are familiar with these policies.
 Please note that in some cases the policy listed below is more strict than University policy.
 Departments must abide by these policies.
 However, they may enforce stricter guidelines if they so choose.
 Such stricter guidelines should be in writing.